chrisjaure/react-boilerplate/readme.md

 Usage
 -----

-`npm run dev` to start a dev server that will watch for changes.
+`npm run dev` - start a dev server that will watch for changes

-`npm run build` to build production quality js.
+`npm run build` - build production file to `dist`

+`npm run lint --silent` - run the linter

+`npm test` - run the tests

+`npm watch:test` - watch the tests and src to run on changes